Dr. Firlik can restore your dental health with single- or multiple-tooth extractions of any teeth that cannot be preserved.

-Wisdom teeth extractions are a fairly common procedure.
-Extractions can involve one or more teeth.
-On the basis of the recommendation of Dr. Firlik, a local anesthetic might be used to numb the areas where the teeth will be extracted.
-However, you might prefer IV sedation during this procedure, in which case you would be referred to an oral surgeon.
+Before an extraction, Dr. Firlik will use a local anesthetic for the comfort of the patient.
+However, you might prefer intravenous sedation during this procedure, in which case you would be referred to an oral surgeon.

 After the surgery you will need to rest.
 You should be driven home by a friend or family member, because anesthesia will affect your alertness and judgment.
 You can expect for the extraction site to bleed somewhat for a while after the surgery.
 Gauze will be applied at the completion of the surgery, and you will need to change it when it becomes soaked.

-Rest when you return home, but do not lie flat, as this could prolong the bleeding.
-Prop your head up on a pillow when lying down.
-If your dentist prescribes pain medication, you can use it if you experience high levels of pain.
+Rest when you return home, but do not lie flat, as that could prolong the bleeding.
+Prop up your head on a pillow when lying down.
+If Dr. Firlik prescribes pain medication, use it if you experience high levels of pain.
 You also can use an ice pack to relieve pain.
-Dr. Firlik also might provide you with a cleaning solution to clean the extraction site.
-If bleeding continues for longer than 24 hours you should call our office.
+Dr. Firlik might provide you with a cleaning solution to clean the extraction site.
+If bleeding continues for more than 24 hours you should call our office.

 After your surgery, you will be limited to soft foods for a few days.
 Some recommended foods are:

-When drinking, be sure not to use a straw, because the sucking motion can loosen your sutures and slow the clotting process.
+When drinking, do not use a straw, because the sucking motion can loosen your sutures and slow the blood clotting process.
 You also should not smoke during the recovery period.

 Firlik Family Dentistry